 Open your plants and inspect the same day received.
 We offer 3 days to report any problems with your order.
 Bare root plants need to be planted within 2-3 days of receiving unless weather-related problems prohibit planting.
 Store in a cool place and keep roots moist and covered with plastic until they can be planted.
 Water for the first week daily after planting.

-Sycamore Seedlings- Platanus occidentalis grow to be the most prominent indigenous tree in North America
+Sycamore Seedlings- Platanus occidentalis are the most prominent indigenous tree in North America.

-The American Sycamore, otherwise known as a buttonball or buttonwood tree, is the largest indigenous tree in North America.
+Sycamore, known as a buttonball or buttonwood tree, is a giant indigenous tree in North America.
 Because of this, it requires a lot of space to grow.
 This tree grows best in zones 4-9 and requires full sunlight to ensure maximum growth.

 These trees require clay, sandy, or loamy soils and average to wet conditions.
-A fast grower, the tree can grow over 2 feet each year and reach a maximum height of 75-100 feet tall.
+A fast grower, the tree can grow over 2 feet yearly and reach a maximum height of 75-100 feet.
 At full maturity, they can be over 80 feet in spread width.
-It make excellent shade trees in large yards or fields.
+It makes excellent shade trees in large yards or fields.

 These are large trees that will house a variety of wildlife, from squirrels to wild birds.
 Birds and other animals eat the seeds produced.
 The appearance of the bark is unique and multi-colored, featuring shades of green, brown, and yellow against white as the old bark sheds away.